 Crawford notes that every campus LAN will have its particular dynamics, even if there are some broader, macro changes in the wider world.

-“I have worked with manufacturers with robots in factories that need super-reliable high-speed wireless to work, for example, and LANs that need to be reconfigured to give enough reliability.”
+“I have worked with manufacturers with robots in factories that need super-reliable high-speed wireless to work, for example, and LANs that need to be reconfigured to give enough reliability,” he says.

 “What matters in relation to many campus LAN investments is simply the opportunity cost of not acting,” says Crawford.